FEDERAL DIRECT LOANS

 Federal Direct Loans help meet today’s cost of higher education.
 The U.S. Department of Education is the lender.
 These loans do not require credit checks or collateral, and are not based on a student’s credit history.
 Student loans provide a variety of deferment options and repayment terms.

-The federal student loans are subsidized or unsubsidized.
-Subsidized loans are need based and the government pays the interest while the student is attending school at least half-time and during periods of deferment.
-Unsubsidized loans are not need based, and the student is responsible for interest on unsubsidized loans at all times.
+Federal student loans are either subsidized or unsubsidized.
+Subsidized loans are need-based and the government pays the interest while the student is attending school at least half-time and during periods of deferment.
+Unsubsidized loans are not need-based, and the student is responsible for interest on unsubsidized loans at all times.

 Federal education loans offer fixed interest rates that are typically lower than the variable rates offered by most private student loans.
 For loans first disbursed on or after July 1, 2017 through June 30, 2018, the interest rate is 4.45% for subsidized and unsubsidized loans.
 Loans first disbursed on or after July 1, 2018 through June 30, 2019, the interest rate is 5.05% for subsidized and unsubsidized loans.

 Students must be enrolled at least half-time (6 credits), in an eligible program, taking classes required for that program and meeting the academic progress policy.